Jonnyauk/Wonderflux/README.md

 understand layout markup with unique layouts that dynamically resize as you change the core CSS grid configuration.

-With the current CSS grid system, you MUST add the parameter 'last=Y' to the last div in a row, This will hopefully not be required with the new responsive grid system in development - *more soon!*
+With the current CSS grid system, you MUST add the parameter *last=Y* to the last div in a row, This will hopefully not be required with the new responsive grid system in development - *more soon!*

 ### More advanced development

-The entire grid configuration and all *wrapper* output can be filtered and removed if required - remember this is a framework!
+The entire grid configuration and all wrapper output can be filtered and removed if required - remember this is a framework!
 Oh and if you spot somewhere that needs a filter or more flexibility, just let me know on the [GitHub issues page](https://github.com/Jonnyauk/Wonderflux/issues).